 Ability to prioritize mitigation and assessment efforts to protect the public health and safety.

-Ability to implement mitigating actions (e.g., damage control teams) under accident conditions
+Ability to implement mitigating actions (e.g., damage control teams) under accident conditions.

-command and control [10 CFR 50.47(b)(1)].
+Effectiveness of command and control [10 CFR 50.47(b)(1)].

 Ability to diagnose plant accident conditions, other than offsite consequences addressed in the risk-significant area discussion.